sjdv1982/seamless/sphinx/source/new-project.md

 `seamless-load-project-trusted`.

 5. Start the implementation stage.
 Modify the topology in the console terminal (do `await ctx.translation()` after modification, and type `save()` often!).
 Mount cells to the file system, and edit them.
 Monitor error messages in the browser.
 You can start visualization in the Jupyter Notebook, then move on to HTML/JS.
-See [visualization.md TODO LINK]() for more details.
+See [visualization](http://sjdv1982.github.io/seamless/sphinx/html/visualization.html) for more details.

 ### For collaborative project hosts